davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 **It isn't just the CPU that messes with your code; you're compiler's in on it too.** When you turn on optimizations, e.g. by passing one of the `-O` flags to gcc, the compiler will do all sorts of *fun* stuff to your code in the name of performance, using magic as black as what CPUs do at runtime.
 Luckily, you usually don't have to worry about this, because compilers also understand memory ordering semantics like acquire and release: if you tag your code with a memory ordering guarantee, both your compiler and your CPU will honor it.
 You usually don't do anything special about compile-time reordering.

-**There are even stronger ordering guarantees than anything we've talked about so far.** The `fence()` method we were talking about would be what the stdatomic library calls an "acquire-release" fence, meaning it has both the semantics of an acquire (preventing upcoming operations from being started before the fence) and a release (preventing preceding operations from being delayed past the fence).
-You could implement `fence()` like this:
+**The `fence()` method is kind of an imaginary construction.** Using the stdatomic library, the closest you can get to the fence semantics we described in this post is to use an "acquire-release" fence, meaning it has both the semantics of an acquire (preventing upcoming operations from being started before the fence) and a release (preventing preceding operations from being delayed past the fence).
+You might implement `fence()` like this:

 ```c++
 using namespace std;